 National Museum of the United States Army (Fort Belvoir, Virginia)

 Located in Fort Belvoir, Virginia, the National Museum of the United States Army was supposed to be open by now, but COVID-19 has pushed it to a later date.
-When it’s safe to do so, stop by to honor American soldiers and learn about the nation’s oldest military branch.
+When it’s safe to do so, the museum will open to the public.
+At that time, stop by to honor American soldiers and learn about the nation’s oldest military branch.
 The 185,000 square-foot building will display art, artifacts, documents, and images, many of which have never been seen by the American public.

 U.S. Olympic & Paralympic Museum (Colorado Springs, Colorado)

-Due to current events, the museum’s opening will likely be later in 2020, but Colorado Springs will be boasting some of the coolest exhibits around when the doors finally open.
+Now that the museum has opened, Colorado Springs is boasting some of the coolest exhibits around.
 Plan your visit and see an old Olympic Torch or the very medals that the world’s best athlete’s wear when they’re recognized for their achievements.
 One of our favorite things about the new 60,000 square-foot facility?
 They say it will focus on the core values of friendship, respect and excellence, determination, equality, inspiration, and courage.
+We also love that the museum is setting a new standard for accessibility and inclusivity for every guest.

 National Children’s Museum (Washington, D.C)